data-integrations/lookup-transform/docs/Lookup-batchjoiner.md

 **Output field:** Name of the field in which to store the result of the lookup.
 This field will be added to the output schema, and will contain the value of the Lookup Value Field.

-**Default:** Default value to use when there is no match in the lookup source.
-Defaults to null.

 Example
 -------
 In case we have two datasets: customers and phone_numbers.
 In lookup transform plugin we can set phone_numbers as